How it may help improve digestion and even boost your immune system

 Thanks to its natural antibacterial and antifungal properties, apple cider vinegar is used as a natural treatment for healthier skin and nails.
 Applied as a toner, it may help to balance the skin’s pH and has an exfoliating effect that smooths and softens.
 And, for rough, cracked heels or mild fungal nail infections, apple cider vinegar is commonly used as a foot soak.

 It helps lower blood sugar levels

 Keeping your blood sugar levels in check is important and studies have shown that the acetic acid found in cider vinegar could be beneficial.
 In fact, drinking 4 teaspoons of vinegar before a high-carb meal helped to prevent blood sugar spikes.
-And if you’re counting your calories, research found that acetic acid stops your body from absorbing the calories from carbs.

 How to use it

 Vinegar is as delicious drizzled on your Friday night fish and chips.
 But beyond the usual, here are some wonderful ways to get the most out of apple cider vinegar:

 Stir two teaspoons of apple cider vinegar into a large glass of water before bedtime.
 But remember, always dilute it before drinking.
 On its own, vinegar’s acidic nature means it can be harsh on your throat and damage your teeth.

 Trying to cut down on your sodium intake?
 Swap salt for a dash of apple cider vinegar to enhance the flavour of your usual meals.